 - Occupational and/or physical therapy for osteoarthritis is often ordered to reduce stiffness, improve joint mobility and gently increase strength of the affected upper extremity without exacerbating the pain (Fig. 3)

 - Prescription medication may be ordered which may include corticosteroid injections for osteoarthritis

 In severe cases of osteoarthritis, surgery may be recommended when the patient develops severe pain with little mobility of the joint.
 Surgical options vary greatly and widely depend on the joint(s) affected, your anatomy and your activities.
 Surgical options may include:

 - Fusing the joint – arthritic surface is removed and the joint is fused together eliminating movement of the joint

 - Joint reconstruction – arthritic surface is removed and rolled up soft tissue, such as a tendon is applied to the affected joint, eliminating pain and bone on bone activities

 - Joint replacement – arthritic surface is removed and an artificial device (prosthesis) will replace the damaged joint

-At Hand to Shoulder Center of Wisconsin, all seven surgeons (David Toivonen, MD, Jon Cherney, MD, Boyd Lumsden, MD, Scott Olvey, MD, Joseph Cullen, MD, Nathan Van Zeeland, MD, and Matthew Butler, MD) perform surgery at Woodland Surgery Center, adjacent to Hand to Shoulder Center of Wisconsin in Appleton or one of the three local hospitals in Appleton and Neenah.
+At Hand to Shoulder Center of Wisconsin, the surgeons perform surgery at Woodland Surgery Center, adjacent to Hand to Shoulder Center of Wisconsin in Appleton or one of the three local hospitals in Appleton and Neenah.
 Postoperatively the patient attends therapy and a specific treatment plan is designed to best fit the patient’s needs.